D-Whipp/second-bootcamp-challenge/README.md

 ## Usage

-To view my Personal Portfolio go here: [by clicking here](https://d-whipp.github.io/second-bootcamp-challenge/) and click on the site's navigation or scroll through the content.
+To view my Personal Portfolio click [here](https://d-whipp.github.io/second-bootcamp-challenge/) and click on the site's navigation or scroll through the content.

 ## Credits